 which we can evaluate in polynomial time, since $S$ is \ptr{}-uniform.
-We can now define $pred(v_1, ..., v_q, w_1, ..., w_q)$ in $\FO{}[\FTIME(n^{\bO(1)})]$ as follows:
+We can now define $pred(v_1, ..., v_q, w_1, ..., w_q)$ in $\FO{}[\FTIME(n^{\bO(1)})] + \SUM + \PROD$ as follows:

-\end{enumerate} Therefore we can define $S$ using a $\FO{}[\FTIME(n^{\bO(1)})]$ sentence. \end{proof}
+\end{enumerate} Therefore we can define $S$ using a $\FO{}[\FTIME(n^{\bO(1)})] + \SUM + \PROD$-sentence. \end{proof}

-\subsection{A Characterization for \texorpdfstring{\unil{}{\normalfont -}\ACO}{UL-AC0}}
+\section{A Characterization for \texorpdfstring{\unil{}{\normalfont -}\ACO}{UL-AC0}}

 We have demonstrated that the same construction as in the proof of Theorem \ref{thm-FOArb} can be applied in the \ptr{}-uniform case if we restrict our logic to a polynomial extension rather than a universal one.
 For the second uniformity result, we will produce a description for \unil{}-\ACO{} sets.
 The construction is again very similar to the one for the non-uniform case.
-This time, however, we need to explicitly extend our logic by the sum and product rule, since we could not define them in FO$_\R[\FTIME{}(\log n)]$ (and we believe that they cannot be defined therein).

-Additionally, we take advantage of the tree-like nature of the circuits we constructed with our method so far and number their gates in a post-order fashion.
+We take advantage of the tree-like nature of the circuits we constructed with our method so far and number their gates in a post-order fashion.
 This will be helpful for showing \ltr{}-uniformity, since it gives us the path from the output gate to any other gate and hence allows us to construct it without needing to construct the entire circuit.